A Breast Cancer Diagnosis

 Well-Coordinated and Comprehensive Approach

-For each breast cancer patient, Dr. Dultz and Dr. Crivello work closely with the patient’s primary doctor to help chose the appropriate team of physicians who will care for you.
+For each breast cancer patient, Drs.
+Dultz, Crivello and Newman work closely with the patient’s primary doctor to help chose the appropriate team of physicians who will care for you.
 This well-coordinated team is hand selected to ensure that all of your doctors are working together to help you obtain the most appropriate treatment plan and the best possible clinical outcome.
 Their staff plus a certified nurse navigator who specializes in breast cancer care is there to help you coordinate appointments with the other specialists, schedule surgery or other imaging tests that may need to be completed after the diagnosis of breast cancer is known.

-What makes Dr. Dultz and Dr. Crivello A “Specialist”?
+What makes Drs.
+Dultz, Crivello and Newman A “Specialist”?

 Benefits of a High Volume Surgeon